 Find out about a few of Brooklyn's many local animal rescue organizations.
 The list below features nonprofit organizations, large and small, dedicated to rescuing and helping homeless animals in Brooklyn.
 Some find the lost, abandoned and stray animals new homes, permanent or foster.
 Others get them medical treatment.
-Many of the groups are dedicated to turning NY into a No Kill town.
+Many of the groups are dedicated to turning NYC into a No-Kill town.

 Located in Brooklyn Heights on Atlantic Avenue, the Brooklyn Cat Cafe is Brooklyn's first permeant cat cafe.
 After filling out a waiver (everyone has to fill one out to enter the cafe), a small fee will get you thirty minutes of pure kitten and cat love.
 Spend your thirty-minute visit watching kittens play or indulging in the many treats they sell at the cafe.
 If you do fall in love with a cat, you can always apply to adopt it.